 Where should one start?
-Indochina combines most of Asia’s highlights.
-So rich in history, culture, nature and cuisine.
-This 14-day tour gives you the opportunity to discover many famous monuments in Cambodia, Laos and Vietnam.
+Indochine tour combines most of Asia’s highlights.
+So rich in history, culture, nature, and cuisine.
+This 14-day tour gives you the opportunity to discover many famous monuments in Cambodia, Laos, and Vietnam.

 Visit Hanoi, the capital of Vietnam with its ancient architecture.
 Experience the luxurious scenery of Ha Long Bay, a UNESCO World Heritage Site.
 You will even witness the historic temples and the mystical monk procession in Luang Prabang.
 Angkor Wat, the heart and soul of Cambodia, certainly can not be skipped.

-Come along, you will surely go on an unforgettable journey to explore the religious values in these amazing countries!
+Come along, you will surely go on an unforgettable journey on the Indochine tour!

 Day 1: Welcome to Cambodia!